NuevoFoundation/workshops/content/english/java-datastructures/arrays/example.md

 <br><br>

-<center><b><h2 style="font-size:2vw; font-family: sans-serif; font-weight: 600;">Creating an Array</h2></b></center>
+## Creating an array

-<p>Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value.
-To declare an array, define the variable type with square brackets.</p>
+Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value.
+To declare an array, define the variable type with square brackets.

 ```js javascript
 {
     String[] restaurants;
 }
 ```
-<p>We have now declared a variable that holds an array of strings.
-To insert values to it, we can use an array literal - place the values in a comma-separated list, inside curly braces:</p>
+We have now declared a variable that holds an array of strings.
+To insert values to it, we can use an array literal - place the values in a comma-separated list, inside curly braces:

 ```js javascript
 {